kedicesur/wider/README.md

   `/-> type here/`

   This way the special characters being typed in the Regex such as `,`, `]` or `(` etc. are not considered as delimiters and do not trigger a fake indent involuntarily.
+* When you have object parameters such as `function xyz({})`, do not type the object parameters initially.
+Instead, construct the function with empty parameters and its scope like `function xyz(){}`, and then go back and add the object parameters.

 ## Release Notes